-In what way can shareholders participate in the Shareholders’ Meeting?
+How can shareholder’s participate in the Shareholders’ Meeting?

 Can voting rights be exercised by correspondence, or electronic media?

-The Italgas bylaws do not envisage the right to exercise the right to vote by correspondence, or by electronic media; therefore, in the light of the current health emergency, attendance in the shareholders’ meeting is allowed only by the designated representative.
+The Italgas by-laws does not envisage the right to exercise the right to vote by correspondence, or by electronic media; therefore, in the light of the current health emergency, attendance in the shareholders’ meeting is allowed only by the designated representative.

 Who can a voting proxy be issued to?